 Comparison: GB Pockit vs GB Pockit Plus

 As you can see the new model differs from the original version in many ways.
-Below you can see all the differences between GB Pockit and GB Pockit+.
+Below you can see what is the difference between GB Pockit and Pockit Plus.
 If you want to learn more about the original version here is my review of GB Pockit.